sarawillhelm4262-a11y/RoxyAutomotive/README.md

-Our vendor that handles getting the vehicles to the lots once the loans have been approved, Midwest Logistics Partners, has a Service Level Agreement of 5 days, as shown below They are in breach of their SLA Agreements, averaging 23.35 days behind.
+Our vendor that handles getting the vehicles to the lots once the loans have been approved, Midwest Logistics Partners, has a Service Level Agreement of 5 days, as shown below.
+They are in breach of their SLA Agreements, averaging 23.35 days behind.
 Those are valuable days that Roxy Automotive could be collecting interest, but the dealerships don't have the cars on their lots.